KF-Art/icewm-personal-tunning/README.md

 # IceWM Personal Tunning (WIP)
 Personal customization of IceWM on mainly, Void Linux and Artix Runit.
 Note that other inits are not supported in this guide.

+<H1>Index</H1>

+ - <a href="">Overview</a>
+ - <a href="https://github.com/KF-Art/icewm-personal-tunning/#special-thanks">Special Thanks</a>
+ - <a href="https://github.com/KF-Art/icewm-personal-tunning/#to-do">To Do</a>
+ - <a href="https://github.com/KF-Art/icewm-personal-tunning/#automated-install-wip">Automated Install (WIP)</a>
+ - <a href="https://github.com/KF-Art/icewm-personal-tunning/#diy-method">DIY Method</a>
+ 	- <a href="https://github.com/KF-Art/icewm-personal-tunning/#installing-yay-and-enabling-arch-linux-support-artix-only">Installing Yay and Enabling Arch Linux support (Artix Only)</a>
+ 	- <a href="https://github.com/KF-Art/icewm-personal-tunning/#installing-icewm-and-base-packages">Installing IceWM and base packages</a>
+ 		- <a href="https://github.com/KF-Art/icewm-personal-tunning/#enabling-services">Enabling services</a>
+ 		- <a href="https://github.com/KF-Art/icewm-personal-tunning/#add-environment-variables">Add environment variables</a>
+ 		- <a href="https://github.com/KF-Art/icewm-personal-tunning/#install-brillo-artix-only">Install Brillo (Artix only)</a>
+  		- <a href="https://github.com/KF-Art/icewm-personal-tunning/#configuring-autostart">Configuring autostart</a>
+  		- <a href="https://github.com/KF-Art/icewm-personal-tunning/#configuring-keybindings">Configuring Keybindings</a>
+  		- <a href="https://github.com/KF-Art/icewm-personal-tunning/#configuring-icewm-preferences">Configuring IceWM Preferences</a>
+  		- <a href="https://github.com/KF-Art/icewm-personal-tunning/#add-sudo-exceptions">Add sudo exceptions</a>
+  		- <a href="https://github.com/KF-Art/icewm-personal-tunning/#installing-xed-text-editor-void-only">Installing Xed text editor (Void only)</a>
+  			- <a href="https://github.com/KF-Art/icewm-personal-tunning/#automated-install-recommended">Automated install (recommended)</a>
+  			- <a href="https://github.com/KF-Art/icewm-personal-tunning/#diy-method-1">DIY Method</a>
+  		- <a href="https://github.com/KF-Art/icewm-personal-tunning/#theming-environment">Theming environment</a>
+  			- <a href="https://github.com/KF-Art/icewm-personal-tunning/#custom-bash-prompt">Custom Bash Prompt</a>
+  			- <a href="https://github.com/KF-Art/icewm-personal-tunning/#install-san-francisco-pro-and-jetbrains-mono-fonts">Install San Francisco Pro and JetBrains Mono fonts</a>
+  			- <a href="https://github.com/KF-Art/icewm-personal-tunning/#install-and-customize-materia-manjaro-dark-icewm-theme">Install and customize Materia Manjaro Dark IceWM theme</a>
+  			- <a href="https://github.com/KF-Art/icewm-personal-tunning/#configure-qt5ct-and-set-GTK--kvantum-themes">Configure Qt5ct and set GTK & Kvantum themes</a>
+  			- <a href="https://github.com/KF-Art/icewm-personal-tunning/#install-reversal-icon-theme">Install Reversal icon theme</a>
+  			- <a href="https://github.com/KF-Art/icewm-personal-tunning/#prepare-betterlockscreen">Prepare Betterlockscreen</a>
+  			- <a href="https://github.com/KF-Art/icewm-personal-tunning/#customize-xfce-panel">Customize XFCE panel</a>

 <H1>Overview</H1>

 IceWM is a lightweight window manager used on distributions like AntiX, but by default its very...
 W95-like.
 So I decided to customize at the maximum that I can.
 This is the result.

 Keybindings are processed via <code>sxhkd</code> instead of IceWM built-in one (because I didn't realized that IceWM already has its own script to setup keybindings, but you are free to use it).
-IceWM's taskbar were replaced by xfce4-panel, but you can also use the IceWM's one. uLauncher is used as app launcher.
+IceWM's taskbar were replaced by xfce4-panel, but you can also use the IceWM's one.
+Rofi is used as app launcher.
 Materia-Manjaro-Dark-B with some modifications is the selected WM theme. <code>lxappearance</code> and Qt5ct are used to customize desktop themes.

 I used Nemo as the default file manager, and Sakura is the selected terminal emulator (also I recommend QTerminal and <code>xfce4-terminal</code>).
-Here we'll use <code>xinit</code> to access to X session, but you are free to install any display manager of your choice (like LXDM, or Emptty).
+Here we'll use LXDM as a Display Manager.

 This guide is focused on Void Linux and Artix Linux.
 Feel free to add or remove everything as you need and/or want in your setup.
 This is just a guide.